top of page

 Why Join Marching Band or Color Guard?

-The Rancho Buena Vista Band and Color Guard has been recognized for decades for it's excellence, and for setting high standards for their members.
+The Rancho Buena Vista Band and Color Guard has been recognized for decades for its excellence, and for setting high standards for their members.
 Improving on more than just musical skill, being a member of this band teaches self-discipline, teamwork, flexible thinking, and improves problem solving skills.
-Students who learn an instrument expand parts of their brain that help with overall academics, setting them up to be successful students throughout high school and continued education.
+Students who learn an instrument expand their mind helping with overall academics, setting them up to be successful students throughout high school and continued education.
 Marching Band and Color Guard can also be a gateway to more affordable university education through grants and scholarships that are not available to other students.

-Being a part of the RBV Marching Band and Color Guard also comes with a strong sense of community which is often lacking in high school.
-Because 8th graders at our local middle schools who exhibit the necessary musical skill are invited to join the RBV Band, you can enter high school with the friends and support needed to be successful academically and socially.
+Being a part of the RBV Marching Band and Color Guard also comes with a strong community.
+Something not often found in high school.
+Whether you are a newcomer already in high school or among the 8th graders at our local middle schools who exhibit the necessary musical skill are invited to join the RBV Band, you'll gain the friendships and support of hundreds of students, parents, coaches and volunteers.

 Fundraising FAQ